-Then, grab the ends of the rope and twist it in opposite directions.
-So your left hand will twist the dough in one direction while your right hand will twist it in the opposite direction.
+Then, twist the two ends together to create a braid.
 Don’t worry if it’s not perfect because it will look beautiful no matter what.
 Grab the two ends and seal them together to create a circle.
 Loosely cover the bread and let it proof again for 45 minutes.

 Bake the sun-dried tomato pesto bread for about 25 minutes in a convection oven or until golden brown.
 Let it cool slightly and brush on more pesto.
 If you brush the pesto on immediately after it comes out of the oven, the oils will soak into the bread and it will lose that shine.